mah0x211/lua-os-urandom/README.md

 [![codecov](https://codecov.io/gh/mah0x211/lua-os-urandom/branch/master/graph/badge.svg)](https://codecov.io/gh/mah0x211/lua-os-urandom)

-`lua-os-urandom` is a Lua module for safely obtaining random bytes and random integers from the operating system's entropy source `/dev/urandom`.
+`lua-os-urandom` is a Lua module for safely obtaining random bytes and random integers from;

+- the operating system's secure random number generator (RNG) such as `/dev/urandom` on Unix-like systems, or
+- Use the OpenSSL library if it is available.

 ## Installation